synzen/prompt-anything/README.md

 #### Rejecting Input

-To reject input, you can check the the content of the message in `PromptFunction`, and throw a `Rejection`.
+To reject input, you can check the the content of the message in `PromptFunction`, and throw a `Errors.Rejection`.
 Upon throwing it:

 1. The rejection's message will be sent via your channel implementation's `send` method
 2. The prompt will again wait for input